dsmsuite/dsmsuite.github.io/user_guide_uml.md

     * Using the example below or
 	* Running the analyzer with a not existing settings file.
 A settings file using default settings will be created.
 * Edit the analyzer settings file if required:
-    * Update the InputFilename setting to point to the UML model file.
+    * Update the Input.Filename setting to point to the UML model file.
-	* Update the OutputFilename to the name of the product.
+	* Update the Output.Filename to the name of the product.
-	* Set LoggingEnabled if required.
+	* Change the log level if required.
 * Run the analyzer from the command line with the analyzer settings filename as argument.
 * The analyzer will:
     * Read Sparx System Enterprise Architect UML models to determine dependencies between model packages and elements.
-	* The found elements and dependencies are written to the OutputFilename.
+	* The found elements and dependencies are written to the Output.Filename.
 	* At the end of the analysis the percentage of the relations that could be resolved is shown.
 This is an indication of the reliability of the dependency model.
-* Optionally perform transformations on the the OutputFilename.
-See [User guide](user_guide) for details.
-* Convert the OutputFilename into a DSM file.
+* Convert the Output.Filename into a DSM file.
 See [User guide](user_guide) for details.
 * Open the DSM file in the Viewer.

 ## Command line usage